-As defined in document C/S T.001, Specification for Cospas-Sarsat 406 MHz Distress Beacons, Standard location protocol beacon messages contain fixed values of "1101" in bits 107-110 and National location protocol beacon messages contain fixed values of "110" in bits 107-110.
+As defined in document C/S T.001, Specification for Cospas-Sarsat 406 MHz Distress Beacons specific messages contain fixed bit sequences:

+- Standard location protocol beacon messages contain "1101" in bits 107-110 - National location protocol beacon messages contain "110" in bits 107-109.

+The other beacon messages do not contain any fixed data in bits 107-1102 .

 These fixed bits, which immediately follow BCH-1, are used to identify a beacon message that is corrupted due to bit-shift errors, in case the bit-shifted beacon message passes BCH-1 error detection.
-After using the BCH-1 and BCH-2 to correct bit errors in the 406 MHz beacon message (as defined above), the GEOLUT shall verify the fixed bits that begin in bit 107 for location protocol beacons (i.e., bits 107-110 for Standard location protocol beacons and bits 107-109 for National location protocol beacons).
+After using the BCH-1 and BCH-2 to correct bit errors in the 406 MHz beacon message (as defined above), the GEOLUT shall verify the fixed bits that begin in bit 107 for location protocol beacons (as described above).